top of page

 Sudden Drowning

 With very few exceptions, immersion in cold water is immediately life-threatening for anyone not wearing thermal protection like a wetsuit or drysuit.
+That's because when cold water makes contact with your skin, cold shock causes an immediate loss of breathing control.
+This loss of control reaches a peak between 50-60F (10-15C).

-When cold water makes contact with your skin, cold shock causes an immediate loss of breathing control.
 The result is a very high risk of suddenly drowning - even if the water is calm and you know how to swim.
-The danger is even greater if the water is rough.
-In rough water, inability to coordinate your breathing with wave splash greatly increases the danger of inhaling water.
+The danger is even greater if the water is rough because when you can't control your breathing - and waves are splashing your face - you're much more likely to inhale water.

 If cold water is so dangerous, how do ice-water swimmers and polar bear plungers do it?
 Click those links to find out.